lonerapier/lonerapier.github.io/content/thoughts/transformers.md

 ```
 *<center>Attention Head</center>*

-> [!note] Reason for normalising with $\frac{1}{\sqrt{ D_{k} }}$
+> [!note] Reason for normalizing with $\frac{1}{\sqrt{ D_{k} }}$
 > Assume $Q_{i}, K_{j}$ are i.i.d. with $\mu=0,\sigma=1$, then $E[Q_{i}K_{j}]=0$ and $\sigma[Q_{i}K_{j}]=D_{k}$.
 So, as dimension increase, dot products can be large in magnitude that saturates softmax and gradients becomes exponentially small.
 We want $\sigma\left[ \frac{Q_{i}K_{j}}{c} \right]=1\implies c=\sqrt{ D_{k} }$.

 ![attention](thoughts/images/attention.png)

+*<center>Attention matrices [^1]</center>*

 > [!note] History
-> Attention was first introduced by [Badhanau et al.](https://arxiv.org/abs/1409.0473) which used additive attention which used vectors of different tokens (and not the input token as done in self-attention) as key vectors.
-[Luong et al.](https://arxiv.org/abs/1508.04025) introduced multiplicative or dot-product to calculate the alignment scores.
+> Attention was first introduced by @bahdanau2014neural which used additive attention which used vectors of different tokens (and not the input token as done in self-attention) as key vectors. @luong2015effective introduced multiplicative or dot-product to calculate the alignment scores.
 >
-> [Vaswani et al.](https://arxiv.org/abs/1706.03762) introduced Transformer architecture that removed <>, self-attention mechanism, normalised alignment score and positional encoding of the input tokens.
+> @vaswani2017attention introduced Transformer architecture that removed <>, self-attention mechanism, normalized alignment score and positional encoding of the input tokens.

 **Multi-head Attention**: What we described so far can be termed as an Attention head.
 We can use multiple attention heads to learn multiple patterns.
 Formally, suppose we have H heads, then $Y_{h}=\text{Attention}(Q_{h},K_{h},V_{h})$ and $Y=\text{concat}[Y_{1},\dots,Y_{H}]W^{(o)}$, where each $Q_{i},K_{i},V_{i}$ have same dimension, and $W^{(o)}\in \mathbb{R}^{HD_{v}\times D}$.